 The consequences of texting and driving

-Many states have looked to financial penalties as a reasonable consequence for drinking and driving.
+Currently, almost every state has some kind of law that addresses texting and driving or handheld use.
+Many states have looked to financial penalties as a reasonable consequence for texting and driving.
 Penalties range from $20 to $500, depending on the state, but in some states like Alaska and Iowa, fines can reach as high as $1,000 and mean a misdemeanor offense.

 - Points on your driving record

 - Mandatory driver safety courses

 When bodily injury is involved, offenders of texting and driving may also face jail or prison time.
 Penalties vary, but commercial drivers and school bus drivers are commonly held to stricter penalties due to the public nature of their positions.
 Consequences heighten in severity when you have repeated offenses.